niloysaha1998/Employee-Productivity-Project/README.md

 # Employee-Productivity-Project
-In this project, we use statistical methods to identify the key drivers of employee performance in an organisational environment.
+Statistical methods to identify the key drivers of employee performance in an organisational environment.

 ## Project Title

 ### ***'Exploration of Factors that Effect Employee Productivity'***